 Next, we use the estimated coefficients to calculate wage changes due to automation for all demographic groups in 14 countries in our sample.
 We combine this information with the initial demographic structure of percentiles of within-country wage distribution to visualise the impact of automation on wage inequality.
-Figures 2-4 show wage changes attributed to automation by percentiles of the wage distribution in particular countries, and Figure B.3 pools these effects across all countries.
-In most countries, the wage decline attributed to automation was concentrated in the bottom half of the wage distribution.
-This disequalising pattern is most pronounced in Belgium, Czech Republic, Hungary, Germany, and Poland - in all these countries, the wage reductions for groups at the bottom exceeded 5%, roughly double the size of those recorded on the top of the wage distribution (Figures 2-4).
-These countries recorded a large growth in robot penetration between 2006-2018 (Figure B.1), and relatively high exposure to robot penetration among groups earning below-median wages.
-At the same time, in the Baltic countries or the Netherlands, the effects attributed to automation were more evenly spread across the wage distribution.
-This suggests that automation's impact on inequality can vary across economies.
+Figures 1-2 show wage changes attributed to automation by percentiles of the wage distribution in particular countries, and Figure B.3 pools these effects across all countries.